-Fiscal Year 2018-19 Highlights including Special Projects and Purchases input from our Finance Officer (Councilman Van Slyke) the current approach to be the most appropriate at this time.
+Fiscal Year 2019-20 Highlights including Special Projects and Purchases with input from our Finance Officer (Councilman Van Slyke) the current approach to be the most appropriate at this time.

-- Using in-house talent, repaired several minor stormwater infrastructure issues - Continued proactive and reactive maintenance of issues related to the flow of stormwater - Made drainage improvements on Wildwood Drive
+- Using in-house talent, repaired several minor stormwater infrastructure issues - Continued proactive and reactive maintenance of issues related to the flow of stormwater - Completed engineering study of Channel Run drainage system for planning of a future project in the area, expected to be completed in FY 20-21

 The Town Council renewed its commitment to continue to improve stormwater management in this community.
 We continue to fund our stormwater management efforts through Ad Valorem taxes rather than, as other localities have, establishing a separate stormwater utility funded by user fees.
-The concept of a separate utility was examined several years ago and the Public Works Advisory Board deemed, with
+The concept of a separate utility was examined several years ago and the Public Works Advisory Board deemed,

 This year, we have no specific drainage projects budgeted.
-We have budgeted \$12,000 for bulkhead replacements as needed.
+We have budgeted \$7,292 for bulkhead replacements if needed.

 Stormwater management continues to be a concern of the Council.
-Each year since 2007, the Town has set aside \$30,000 per year in the stormwater CIP.
+Each year since 2007, the Town has set aside at least \$30,000 per year in the stormwater CIP.
 However, as mentioned earlier, due to hurricane expenses and a reduction in tax base, we did not make a contribution to the CIP's in FY 2020.
-We anticipate this will be a one-time skip in funding.
+We anticipated this would be a one-time skip in funding.
+However, due to receiving nearly \$122,000 in FEMA funding for drainage improvements, again in FY 2021, there is not CIP allocation for drainage projects.
+The FEMA funded project for the Channel Run area will serve as our major drainage project in FY21.

 Typically, the Town will address and seek to improve larger projects.
 Over the last two decades the Town has made many improvements to the stormwater system by replacing pipes with larger pipes thus increasing the flow capacity of the system.
 However, due to our location in a floodplain, our proximity to the Trent River and our topographic features, there is only so much that the Town can do to prevent flooding.
 In fact, we cannot prevent it, we can only take steps to reduce the likelihood of flooding by funding practical, affordable and well-designed projects.
 Another factor that can have an impact on our stormwater system is our geography.
 We are located on the southeastern coast of the United States, which is an area that is prone to hurricanes.

 Recently, the Council has discussed the need to possibly make improvements to individual driveway structures within the town.
 Individually, a private driveway pipe may not have much impact on the stormwater system.
 However, collectively, they can have quite an impact, especially during heavy rainfall or tropical weather events.
 Currently, the Town Ordinance requires individual property owners to maintain their own driveway pipes and swales adjacent to their property in a manner that will not obstruct the flow of water by their property and through their pipes.
-This maintenance issue was recently reviewed by the Town's Environment and Waterway's Advisory Board, Public Works Advisory Board and the Planning Board.
-All three groups recommended continuing the practice of requiring the individual maintenance responsibility.
-During FY17, the Town Council amended the Town's stormwater ordinance but kept in place the individual maintenance responsibility.
+In 2017, the Town Council amended the Town's stormwater ordinance but kept in place the individual maintenance responsibility.